Serverless and Dedicated operation modes

 It should be noted that the concept of a database comprises user tables and, accordingly, tablet instances serving these tables as well as certain system entities.
 For example, there is a tablet called SchemeShard.
 It serves the data schema of all tables.
 There is a coordination system for distributed transactions whose items are also tablets.

 OVERLOADED return code.
 The user can add compute resources (VMs) to the database in the UI or CLI to ensure it has the necessary amount of computing resources.
 Adding compute resources to the DB is relatively fast and comparable to the time it takes to start a VM.
-After that, YDB automatically balances tablet instances across the cluster based on the resources added.
+Subsequently, YDB automatically balances tablets across a cluster taking into account the resources added.

-In Serverless mode, the YDB infrastructure determines the amount of computing resources to be allocated to serve the user database.
+In Serverless mode, the YDB infrastructure determines the amount of computing resources to allocate to support a user database.
 The amount of allocated resources can be either very large (an arbitrary number of cores) or very small (significantly less than one core).
 If a user created a DB that contains a single table with a single entry and makes DB queries very rarely, YDB actually uses a small amount of RAM on tablet instances that are part of the user DB.
 This is possible due to the fact that the user database components are objects rather than processes.
 If the load increases, the DB components start using more CPU time and memory.
-If the load grows to the extent that the VM resources become insufficient, the YDB infrastructure can balance the system granularly, generating tablet instances on other VMs.
+If load grows to the point where there aren't enough VM resources, the YDB infrastructure can balance the system granularly spawning tablet instances on other VMs.